 Thailand’s worst floods in half a century, caused in part by unusually heavy monsoon rain, have killed 377 people since mid-July and disrupted the lives of nearly 2.2-million, until now mostly in the north and central provinces.

 Television footage showed cars and trucks bumper-to-bumper leaving the city but the traffic department said it could not put an exact figure on the size of Bangkok’s exodus because much of its monitoring equipment was under water.
+Airport and bus departure lounges were also packed.

 The government scrapped a proposal to dig channels into some roads in eastern Bangkok to drain water, an idea backed by the chairperson of the Thailand unit of Toyota Motors, whose factories have been badly flooded.